knetikmedia/knetikcloud-dart-client/docs/UsersSubscriptionsApi.md

 var api_instance = new UsersSubscriptionsApi();
 var userId = 56; // int | The id of the user
 var inventoryId = 56; // int | The id of the user's inventory
-var status = new String(); // String | The new status for the subscription.
+var status = new StringWrapper(); // StringWrapper | The new status for the subscription.
 Actual options may differ from the indicated set if the invoice status type data has been altered.
 Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')

 try {
     api_instance.setSubscriptionStatus(userId, inventoryId, status);